eshen1/MusicPalace/docs/software-design.md

   home page.
   - 5.3.3 User logout should take less than 0.5 seconds.
 Once the user logs out, the web directs the user to the login page.
-  - 5.3.4 User searching up song should take less than 1 second.
+  - 5.3.4 When a user searches a song, the list of results should appear within 1 second.
   - 5.3.5 User making a new playlist should take less than .5 seconds
+  - 5.3.6 User adding a song to a playlist should take less than .5 seconds
+  - 5.3.7 User deleting a song from a playlist should take less than .5 seconds
+  - 5.3.8 When a user clicks the 'play' button on a playlist, the first song in the playlist should start playing almost instantly.
+  - 5.3.9 When a user clicks the 'play' button on a song, the song should play instantly.

 ## 5.4	Project Environment Requirements